rxue/learning-dirary/books/WorkingEffectivelyWithLegacyCode/README.md

 > We can do "testing to detect change."
 > In traditional terms, this is called *regression testing*

+> We start to refactor the code a bit.
+We extract some methods and move some conditional logic.
+After every little change that we make, we run that little *suite* of unit tests.

 ### What is Unit Testing
 > The definition varies, ...
 In object-oriented code, the units are classes